A Dynamic Stochastic Block Model for Multidimensional Networks: Introduction

 We apply our DSBMM model to trade flows and free trade agreements (FTA) and contribute to the debate on the effectiveness of FTA as a policy instrument for global trade integration \citep{baier2007free,baier2019widely}.
-The wide range of estimates of FTA effect on trade and the complexity of overlapping FTA between countries suggest that the consideration of the network structure can provide a complementary view of the FTA effect on the topological properties of the trade flows.
-In this sense, we test if FTA clustering has an impact on the international trade community membership after controlling for country and dyad observed heterogeneity.
-Community detection in the international trade flows have been analyzed mainly using only a modularity approach.
-For example, \citet{bartesaghi2020communicability} focuses on the aggregate trade flows to infer the groups of countries with a dense connectivity and \citet{barigozzi2011identifying} uses commodity-specific layers and identify communities of countries per product, both contributions perform their task by maximizing a modularity function through numerical methods.
-Our statistical model approach for community detection, accounts for uncertainty in the parameters and community membership.
-Moreover, by allowing covariates affecting trade flows, our DSBMM integrates community detection into Gravity equation models, extensively used in international trade \citep[e.g.][]{piermartini2016estimating}.
+The wide range of empirical results regarding the effects of FTAs on trade, combined with the complexity of overlapping FTAs between countries, suggests that considering the network structure can provide a complementary view of the FTA's influence on the topological properties of trade flows.
+Specifically, we test if FTA clustering helps predict the international trade community membership after controlling for country and dyad observed heterogeneity.
+Moreover, our model--based approach for community detection accounts for uncertainty in the parameters and community membership.
+Community detection in international trade flows has been analyzed mainly using modularity algorithms, which are descriptive and do not provide probabilistic statements.
+For example, \citet{bartesaghi2020communicability} focuses on aggregate trade flows to infer groups of countries with dense connectivity, and \citet{barigozzi2011identifying} uses commodity-specific layers to identify communities of countries per product.
+Furthermore, by allowing covariates to affect trade flows, our DSBMM integrates community detection into Gravity equation models, which are extensively used in international trade \citep[e.g.,][]{piermartini2016estimating}.

 The paper is organized as follows.
 Section \ref{sec:DSBMM} introduces the DSBMM and presents some numerical illustrations of the model properties.
-In Section \ref{sec:postapp} addresses the inference procedure, including the choice of prior distribution, the details of the Gibbs sampler, and a comparison with BVAR models in terms of causality detection with synthetic data.
-Section \ref{sec:tradeFTA} provides an application to the Trade Flows--FTAs multi--layer network.
+Section \ref{sec:postapp} addresses the inference procedure, including the choice of the prior distribution, the details of the Gibbs sampler, and a comparison with panel BVAR models {and other dynamic network models} using synthetic data.
+Section \ref{sec:tradeFTA} provides an application to the Trade Flows--FTAs multidimensional network.
 Section \ref{sec:con} summarizes the main conclusions.